IVF and Drugs from Goats and Rabbits

 Most drugs used everyday are relatively small molecules and can be synthesized.
 A familiar example is synthetic thyroid hormone for low thyroid conditions.
 Synthesis is the method used for pharmaceuticals for most of the last century.
 Most of these are administered in pill form.

 Some hormones that we need to administer in human treatment are large and complex in structure.
 Examples are insulin and gonadotropin like the pituitary hormone follicle stimulating hormone or FSH.
 The FSH which is now made by recombinant technology is the relevant example for women who are trying to conceive.
-Used in stimulation of the ovaries in infertility therapy like IUI and IVF It is a protein with a complex structure and it can’t be synthesized.
+Used in stimulation of the ovaries in infertility therapy like IUI, IVF, and egg freezing It is a protein with a complex structure and it can’t be synthesized.
 For years the only source was from the urine of menopausal women.
 At first it was allegedly from nuns in Italy, but the demand required much more than the convents could supply.
 Now the modern method of FSH for infertility treatment comes from cells derived from Chinese hamsters.
 The cells are injected with the DNA for FSH.
 This tricks them into producing human FSH.
 Millions of cells are cultured in huge vats.
 This now enables production of more FSH for infertility patients than could be practically derived from urine.
 Further, the FSH is much more pure.
-FSH, a large complex protein

 This now routine method of biotechnology, involves inserting DNA into cells like bacteria or hamster cells by the billions and producing drugs in huge sterile vats.
 Then the desired product has to be extracted and purified.
 In order to do this on large scale, a cell culture biotech plant can cost hundreds of millions of dollars